OnunPereira/BallsOfSteel/README.md

 ## Deployment

+The next command will create/update your [dist](https://github.com/OnunPereira/BallsOfSteel/tree/master/dist) folder with all the files ready to be served!

 ```
 $ npm run build
 ```

-This command will create/update your /dist folder with all the files ready to be served!